Exploring Family Heritage

 One good way for students to learn about the concepts of customs, traditions, oral history, memoirs, diaries and biographies is to have them explore their own families' stories, songs, legends, history, and customs.
 Here are articles and lessons that will introduce students to the study of family heritage by helping them learn from their own families.

-Provides Web sites with information on genealogy and family history.
-A research guide, oral history questions, and example memoirs are featured.
+Use these web resources to find information on genealogy and family history, including a research guide, oral history questions, and an example memoir.

 Teacher created book list includes tips for classroom use.